-Are you a Maryland, Northern Virginia, or Washington, DC real estate investor?
+Are you a Maryland, Northern Virginia, Washington, DC, Pennsylvania, or Florida real estate investor?
 If so, we’re sure you know the thrill of buying a new property to add to your real estate investment portfolio!
 It’s a great new opportunity to learn new things, use your hard-earned skills, and embark on an adventure that helps you add new revenue to your bottom line.

 But real estate investing is not just about buying.
 It’s about selling, too.
 This is especially true if you abide by the fix-and-flip model, but it may also be true if you’re a buy-and-hold real estate investor.
 There are times when it simply makes sense to sell a property, even if you’re trying to maintain a variety of properties in your diverse real estate portfolio.

 Sometimes, a property isn’t meeting your goals.
 Sometimes you need to downsize.
 It doesn’t mean you’re giving up on the property; it just means that you’re making your real estate portfolio work better for you.
 Selling is often part of a well-thought-out real estate strategy.

 Here are some scenarios in which you should consider selling an investment property.

 1. The numbers make sense for a fix-and-flip